pyranges/pyranges/docs/ranges_subset.rst

    # | chrY         | 15548022 | 15548047 | U0     | 0       | +        |
    # | chrY         | 21559181 | 21559206 | U0     | 0       | +        |
    # +--------------+----------+----------+--------+---------+----------+
-   # GRanges object with 5050 sequences from 24 chromosomes.
+   # PyRanges object with 5050 sequences from 24 chromosomes.

 Slice and Strand